 It’s no secret that the pandemic negatively impacted many workers’ mental health — especially among working parents and caregivers.
-In fact, 52% of working parents struggle to juggle their work and life, according to a new analysis from the Pew Research Center.
+In fact, 52% of working parents struggle to balance their work and life, according to an analysis from the Pew Research Center.
 Sadly, the pressure to juggle both has disproportionately impacted working women leading around 69% of them to stay home as full-time caregivers for the upcoming year.
 Chronic workplace stress — often called burnout — also played a major role in the 300% increase in employees reporting poor mental health as a result of the pandemic.
 75% of workers experienced burnout last year, with 40% saying their burnout was specific to the pandemic.

 When your workers struggle with their mental health, so does your company.
 Stress in the office has led 1-in-3 workers to lose more than two hours a day of productivity.
-As an employer you can help improve access to the right care and reduce the stigma associated with receiving mental healthcare.
-Our healthcare system cannot support current demand.
+As an employer, you can help improve access to the right care and reduce the stigma associated with receiving mental healthcare.
+Our healthcare system cannot support the current demand.
 As of September 2020, the number of available licensed clinical therapists could only support about 27% of the necessary demand.
 Together, with employers, we can close this gap through other avenues of care.
 Telehealth is here to stay.
 Before the pandemic, about 20% of Americans had been to a telehealth appointment.
 That number increased to 61% by 2021, and 87% state they’ll continue using telehealth services after the pandemic has fully ended.

 - Action items beyond telehealth include leveraging solutions that work for your employees.